 Please be aware that because it is a Neocaridina species, it can interbreed readily with the other Neocaridina species.
 Interbreeding can result in brown or wildtype baby shrimp in the 2nd generation and beyond.
 The color will be lost and you will not be able to restore it by yourself.

 Therefore, it is better to keep Snowball shrimp apart from other Neocaridina species to prevent hybridization.
 That is why shrimp breeders usually keep them together with other Snowball shrimps only or with Caridina species.

 Snowball Shrimp Tank Mates

 Snowball shrimp are very social, peaceful and undemanding creatures.
 Other aquarium inhabitants have nothing to fear from them.
-All kind of snails (Malaysian Trumpet Snails, Ramshorn Snails, Rabbit Snails, Nerite snails, even Assassin Snails) will be good companions for the Snowball shrimp.
+All kinds of snails (Japanese trapdoor snails, White Wizard Snails, Mystery snails, Malaysian Trumpet Snails, Ramshorn Snails, Rabbit Snails, Nerite snails, even Assassin Snails) will be good companions for the Snowball shrimp.

 Attractive appearance and easy breeding made Snowball shrimp very popular inhabitants in our aquariums.

 They are quite adaptable and can thrive in a wide range of conditions.
 It makes them definitely in the top list even for those who decide to set up the very first shrimp tank.
 In addition to being easy to care for, Snowball shrimp are very prolific shrimp.
 Under optimal conditions, females are almost all the time berried.